mason-chase/crud-test-laravel/Domains/Customer/docs/Steps.md

 This week I was busy as hell, and unfortunately I am out of time for the task.
 But If I had time I would do the remaining sub tasks as follow:
 - I could design a ```SPA``` using ```VueJs``` or ```ReactJs```(preferabely).
 And because the whole back and front projects are separated the time consuming part would be only the UI design which I normally use ```Bootstrap``` bu I am capable of using ```Tailwind``` framework.
 - For the **event sourcing**, again I think it is an overkill but I could use an spatie package hosted in [github](https://github.com/spatie/laravel-event-sourcing).
+- I could document my code using ```phpDocs``` if I had time
+- In the DDD part I should use new branches, but because the project was a trivial one, I didn't do it.

+Thats about it, I hope I could present my skills Regards, Ali